je-almeida/immerting-nodejs-express/README.md

 # immerting-nodejs-express

-This project is to my immerting in NodeJS with Express.
+This project is to my immerting in:
+ - NodeJS
+ - Express
+ - MongoDB

 ...